Sarthak-G0yal/Sortium/docs/index.rst

 Welcome to Sortium's Documentation
 #######################################

-**Sortium** is a high-performance, parallelized Python utility designed for rapidly organizing file systems.
-It leverages multiple CPU cores to sort thousands of files into clean, categorized directories based on type, modification date, or custom regex patterns.
+**Sortium** is a high-performance Python utility designed for rapidly organizing file systems.
+It emphasizes a plan-first workflow so you can preview, edit, and even reverse categorized moves (by type, date, or regex) before they touch disk.

 Designed for both speed and safety, it is memory-efficient for handling massive directories and automatically prevents file overwrites.

 Core Features
 -------------

-*   **High-Performance Parallel Processing**: Utilizes a ``ProcessPoolExecutor`` to dramatically speed up file moving and organization, especially in large directories.
+*   **Plan-First Workflow**: Generates editable JSON move plans so you can audit, tweak, or hand off the intended operations before applying them.

 *   **Versatile Sorting Logic**:
     *   **By Type**: Organize files into categories like ``Images``, ``Documents``, ``Archives``, etc.